onelogin/onelogin-java-sdk/docs/DefaultApi.md

 <a name="updateAuthorizationServer"></a>
 # **updateAuthorizationServer**
-> Id updateAuthorizationServer(authorization, id, createAuthorizationServerRequest)
+> Id updateAuthorizationServer(id, createAuthorizationServerRequest, authorization)